Júnior Moraes: Shakhtar Donetsk

 On 18 June 2018, Moraes signed a two-year contract with Shakhtar Donetsk after his contract with his previous club and Shakhtar's UPL rival Dynamo Kyiv ran out.

 On 8 December 2021, Moraes extended his contract with Shakhtar Donetsk until 30 June 2022.

 Corinthians

 On 16 March 2022, Moraes joined Corinthians on a permanent deal until December 2023.

 International career

 Moraes indicated that he would be likely to accept a call-up for Ukraine national team if asked.
 On 5 March 2019, Ukrainian journalist announced that Moraes has already filed for citizenship and awaits approval.

-He received Ukrainian citizenship 13 days later by a decree of President Petro Poroshenko and made his debut as a substituted player in the drawn match against Portugal national team on 22 March 2019.
+Right before the UEFA Euro 2020 qualifying, it was announced that he received Ukrainian citizenship 13 days later by a decree of President Petro Poroshenko and made his debut as a substituted player in the drawn match against Portugal national team on 22 March 2019.
 He became the third Brazilian to have been capped for Ukraine after Edmar and Marlos, who made their debut in 2011 and 2017, respectively.

+Soon after receiving his naturalization, Júnior Moraes became in the middle of international scandal connected with the UEFA Euro 2020 qualifying.
+Following the bleak performance of the Portugal national team in the opening match against Ukraine and loss of the Luxembourg national team from Ukraine in the following round of the tournament, one of the Portuguese media (Mais futebol) came out with an article questioning legality of the Moraes's naturalization.
+In his article the "Mais futebol" deputy director Sérgio Pereira argued that not only Júnior Moraes does not have any kinship to Ukraine, but he did not even live in Ukraine for the required period of time.